Culberson County, Texas

 Culberson County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 2,188.
 The county seat is Van Horn.
 Culberson County was founded in 1911 and organized the next year.
-It is named for David B. Culberson, a lawyer and Confederate soldier in the American Civil War.
+It is named for David B. Culberson, a Confederate soldier and U.S. representative.

-Culberson County is primarily in the Central Time Zone, but northwestern Culberson County, including Guadalupe Mountains National Park, is in the Mountain Time Zone, making it one of only a few U.S. counties officially split into two time zones.
+Culberson County is primarily in the Central Time Zone, but northwestern Culberson County, including Pine Springs and Guadalupe Mountains National Park, is in the Mountain Time Zone, making it one of only a few U.S. counties officially split into two time zones.
 It is one of the nine counties that comprise the Trans-Pecos region of West Texas.